 There are now two adult Sunday School electives from which to choose.
+Jim Claxton is teaching "The Vanishing Conscience" based on the book by John MacArthur (available in the Resource Center).
+Jim's class meets in the Fellowship Hall.
 David Milligan is teaching a series on “The History of God’s People after the Exile” with a study through the books of Ezra and Nehemiah.
-David’s class meets in the Fellowship Hall.
-Ray Rodman is teaching a series entitled “Spiritual Disciplines for the Christian Life” based on the book by Donald S. Whitney (available in the Resource Center).
-Ray’s class meets in the Choir Room.
+David’s class meets in the Choir Room.

 Grace Baptist Church was organized in 1943 as East Flat Rock Fundamental Church, with Rev. Earl Fine as pastor.
 The following year, Rev. Eugene Wood assumed the pastorate and served until 1947.
 Services were held in the old wooden school formerly located on E. King Street.

 In 1947 the church moved to its current location on Spartanburg Highway.
 Betty Honeycutt, a former member and sister of Woody Jones (Trustee), donated the church property.

 In 1949 the church called Rev. A. J. Overton, Jr. as its pastor and the name of the church was changed to Grace Baptist Church.
 Rev. Overton served as pastor until 1959.

 In May 1959, Rev. Earl H. Kilpatrick became pastor.
 During Kilpatrick's pastorate Herb and Sarah Putnam worked with the youth of Grace Baptist Church.
 Herb led the Teens for Christ and Sarah directed the Jet Cadets during the years 1963-66.
 After Herb's ordination at GBC, the Putnams moved on to minister in several local assemblies.